jacoposala29/HYCOM-TC/README.md

 # HYCOM-TC

-Jupyter notebook codes for identifying high wind events in HYCOM, and plotting composites for T, S and PD
+Jupyter notebooks for identifying high wind events in HYCOM, and plotting composites for T, S and PD